-This is the draft Council procurement strategy prepared for Public Consultation.
-It provides the basis for further improvement and the embedding of procurement across all Council services in a manner which are proportionate to the scale and the complexity of the procurement undertaken by the Council.
+The Council's procurement strategy provides the basis for further improvement and the embedding of procurement across all Council services in a manner which are proportionate to the scale and the complexity of the procurement undertaken by the Council.

 It seeks to create, through a series of Council commitments, a firm foundation upon which the Council can continue to build and deliver improved procurement performance.